 The key for you to run faster is your willingness to get out of your normal way of thinking.
 Is it going to require a ton of hard work?
 Yes, but it is not impossible.

 The subconscious mind cannot tell the difference between reality, or imagination.

-You have to get in the level of thinking that others running faster than you possess.
-Don't give me this ‘Well, other runners are more talented than me’.
+Others have done it.
+Why not you?
+Don't give me this ‘Well, other runners are more talented than I'.

 I don't want to hear it.

 They do the work and understand what type of energy that is required to get a time like that.
 They are no different than you.
-I have known countless runners who were FAR more ‘talented' than me who never broke the time.
+I have known countless runners who were far more ‘talented' than I who never broke the barrier.